- Cost – £250.00 (including VAT)

 We are pleased to say that the response to the 1st Call for Papers has been substantial, global, and multidisciplinary.
 Just as we had hoped!
 Delegates will be attending from many countries, from the UK, USA, Italy, France, Germany, Canada, Singapore, Netherlands, Taiwan, New Zealand, Norway, Malaysia, Hungary, Sweden, Austria, Switzerland, China, to name but a few.

-Exhibition 2: ‘Baudrillard and May ’68’.
-Fifty years after the events of 1968 an exhibition on Baudrillard and the protests.
-This exhibition is in collaboration with Museo d’Arte Contemporanea di Roma (MACRO), and later in the year MACRO will be hosting a round-table discussion on Baudrillard’s philosophy as a follow-up event to the ‘Applied Baudrillard’ conference.
+Later in the year the Museo d’Arte Contemporanea di Roma (MACRO) will be hosting a round-table discussion on Baudrillard’s philosophy as a follow-up event to the ‘Applied Baudrillard’ conference.
+More details to follow.

 International Journal of Baudrillard Studies (IJBS):